CExA-project/ddc/docs/concepts.md

 This defines five point, along the $x$ dimension.

-\remark Note that the difference between two `ddc::DiscreteElement` creates a `ddc::DiscreteVector`, and the sum of a `ddc::DiscreteVector` and a `ddc::DiscreteElement` results in a `ddc::DiscreteElement`.
-This illustrates how `ddc::DiscreteElement` could correspond to points in an affine space, while `ddc::DiscreteVector` could correspond to vectors in a vector space or to a distance between two points.
+\remark Note that the difference between two `ddc::DiscreteElement`s gives a `ddc::DiscreteVector`, and the sum of a `ddc::DiscreteVector` and a `ddc::DiscreteElement` gives a `ddc::DiscreteElement`.
+This illustrates how `ddc::DiscreteElement`s correspond to points in an affine space, while `ddc::DiscreteVector`s correspond to vectors in a vector space, or to a distance between two points.

 In summary;